|Born||in Liverpool, Merseyside, England, UK|

 Starr had dreamed of becoming a professional actor since his younger years.
 He wanted to be in movies probably more so than the other members of The Beatles.
 In 1964, during the first months of Beatlemania, Ringo coined the phrase 'A Hard Day's Night' which soon became the official title of the Beatles' first movie, in replacement for the working title 'Beatlemania'.
 Ringo received great reviews for his performance in A Hard Day's Night (1964) and Help!
 (1965).
 At first, Ringo did not have a songwriting career, although he had no problem with his name recognition, however, he had a problem with getting his songs noticed.
 At that time he got help from his friends; John and Paul wrote a song or two for him to sing on their albums, such as "Boys", "I Wanna Be Your Man", "Honey Don't", and "Yellow Submarine".
 During his eight-year career with The Beatles, Ringo wrote two original songs: "Don't Pass Me By" and "Octopus' Garden" for which he also sang the lead vocals.
 Besides his drumming, Ringo's voice was recorded on many of the most popular Beatle's songs, contributing to their unique sound and tight harmonies.

 He had a hectic solo career during the 1970s, after the breakup of The Beatles.
 However, Ringo eventually emerged as a steady performer, and sustained a very popular solo career, turning out a dozen chart-topping hit songs and eight best-selling albums.
 He made a famous appearance together with George Harrison, Ravi Shankar, and other popular musicians in the landmark 'Concert for Bangladesh' in 1971.
 His 1973 solo release "Ringo" was the last album to feature all four living Beatles, although not on the same song.
 He also appeared in various TV shows, including his own special, Ringo (1978), and a TV mini-series, Princess Daisy (1983), with his wife Barbara.
-In 1984 he did narration for the children's series Thomas & Friends (1984).
+In 1984 he did narration for the children's series Thomas the Tank Engine & Friends (1984).
 During the 1980s, after having a long period of troubles with alcohol, Ringo and his wife attended a rehabilitation clinic, and came back to the scene sober.
 He made the All-Starr Band tour of America and Japan.
 The tour was so popular that he formed another All-Starr Band lineup in 1992, and began an American and European tour in June of that year.
 Since then Ringo Starr has been enjoying a continuous career as the leader of the All-Starr Band.
 In 1994, along with George Harrison and Paul McCartney, the three surviving members of The Beatles, reunited and produced Lennon's previously unknown song 'Free as a Bird'.
 It was preserved by 'Yoko Ono' on a tape recording made by John Lennon in 1977.
 The song was re-arranged and re-mixed with the voices of three surviving members, and became an international hit.
 'Free as a Bird' was also included in The Beatles Anthology TV documentary which was watched by 420 million people in 1995.
 Ringo, Paul and George sang their new songs, in addition to mixing their voices and music arrangements to John Lennon demos.

 Ringo's old friend and band-mate George Harrison passed away on November 29, 2001, after a long battle against lung cancer.
 The following year, on the anniversary of Harrison's death, Ringo Starr, Paul McCartney and Eric Clapton appeared in a Concert For George, to raise money for the support of Harrison's legacy in exploration of alternative lifestyles, views and philosophies.
 Starr also supported charitable organizations with consideration to those who have special needs.